One month, you’re working out like a boss. The next, you feel like you’ve hit a wall — literally.

 Eat enough to fuel your workouts

 If you raced a car without filling up the tank, you’d eventually sputter to a stop, right?
-Well, the same goes for your body.
+The same goes for your body.

 “You’re burning calories, and you need enough intake in your diet to meet the metabolic demands,” Liem says.
 “You need calories for your endocrine system, which regulates your hormones and helps with bone healing.
 When your bones don’t get the chance to heal, that’s when you start developing stress fractures.”